She is interested in civilian agency under rebel governance, with a focus on the Democratic Republic of the Congo.

 Social Order Under Rebel Governance Regimes: Voices from the Democratic Republic of the Congo

 Carla’s dissertation examines the survival strategies used by individuals and communities that are under rebel governance in the Democratic Republic of the Congo (DRC).
 Through a comparative analysis of two communities, she will examine if and how social positionality (age, gender and class) influenced individual’s experiences, both in terms of how they were targeted by and respond to violence under these governing structures.
 In doing so, Carla will examine the following main research questions: (1) What types of norms and rules did rebel groups introduce in the communities that they previously governed?
 (2)How did individuals and communities respond to these governance regimes?
 (3) How did community members’ daily relations and interactions with rebel governance differ according to their social positionality (e.g. gender, age and class) within the two research sites?
 The overall aim of her research is to build systematic knowledge of how, when and what strategies work for civilian self-protection, which may better inform early warning systems in other communities at risk.
-Carla’s dissertation is also dissertation is also supported by the SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship.
+In addition to being supported by the Pierre Elliott Trudeau Foundation, Carla’s dissertation is funded by the SSHRC Joseph-Armand Bombardier Canadian Graduate Scholarship.

 November 25, 2012Passionate about their opinions and ideas, the Trudeau scholars are often writing texts published in different media.
 Several scholars have seen their comments published on the Web, while others have had their work featured as articles.